Join the

 • Use the application link below only if you meet all the above requirements.
 You will need to login with your USF email account.

-• You will need to upload a resume, medical certification, and CPR card.
+• You may need to upload a resume, medical certification, and CPR card.

 Step 2: Interview